 The term “Good Samaritan Law” refers to a type of liability protection for people who come to the aid of someone facing a sudden injury or illness.
 It doesn’t apply to people working in a paid, professional capacity (e.g. emergency services professionals responding to a call) but to bystanders acting simply out of the goodness of their heart.

 The term refers to the Biblical Parable of the Good Samaritan.
 The story tells of an abused, beaten traveler left on the side of the road.
 The traveler is left for dead by multiple passersby, but he’s eventually treated by a passing Samaritan.
 Jesus uses the parable to illustrate what it truly means to “love your neighbor.”

 In practice, a good Samaritan law can look something like this: You’re working at the office when you see someone collapse and go into cardiac arrest.
-The office has an automated external defibrillator (AED) that you can use to try and restart the patient’s heart, but you’re hesitant to use it because you’re not a trained rescue professional.
+The office has an automated external defibrillator (AED machine) that you can use to try and restart the patient’s heart, but you’re hesitant to use it because you’re not a trained rescue professional.

 After just a moment’s hesitation, you decide to use the AED because it’s your best chance for saving the person’s life.
 Regardless of the outcome, you’re protected by your state’s good Samaritan law.
 You acted with the best of intentions and to the best of your ability.

 The purpose of good Samaritan laws is to encourage people to step in and help when their actions may save a life.
 The fear of litigation or even prosecution can be a huge deterrent to someone witnessing a medical emergency.